amirchev/EZPROM/README.md

 The last byte of EEPROM is used to store the amount of objects currently saved by EZPROM.

 ## Examples
-Before you use EZPROM with your program the first time, you must call `reset`.
+Before you use EZPROM with your program the first time, you must call `setup`.
 This will format EEPROM so that it can be used by EZPROM.
-This only needs to be done once.
-It can also be done every time you need to delete all objects currently managed by EZPROM.
+It will save your unique integer to the ID of `UNIQUE_INT_ID` defined in `EZPROM.h`.
 Here is an example:
 ```
+#define UNIQUE_INT 123456

 void setup() {
-  //only do once, if this is called every setup then
-  //information will be lost between power cycles
-  ezprom.reset();
+  //NOTE: set a unique ID for your EEPROM to ensure it has been
+  //setup prior to first use
+  bool firstUse = ezprom.setup(UNIQUE_INT);
+  if (firstUse) {
+    //do first-time intialization steps here
+  } else {
+    //do loading from EEPROM here
+  }
 }
 ```